ChienChienChien/Material_Forecasting_System/README.md

 Orange indicates that forecast inventory is below the alert threshold for the day (set to 200 in this example); red indicates that forecast inventory is below zero.

-Some raw materials must undergo trial melting, composition verification, and release procedures after receipt before they can be used in production.
-Reviewing book inventory alone may therefore suggest that quantity is sufficient even though the material has not yet been released when production needs it.
+We introduce inventory and "available" inventory as key indicator for different raw material management.
-To reflect these operational requirements, the project defines two management metrics—Total Inventory and Available Inventory—so the forecast matrix follows actual material-management logic.
+Some materials must still undergo trial melting, composition verification, and release procedures after stock in before they can be used in production.
+Only watching inventory may therefore show sufficient quantities even though the materials have not yet been released for producing.

 <table>
   <tr>